vikashmalekar/Smart-Attendance-System/README.md

 # Smart-Attendance-System

 From the past few decades Face Recognition technology has made many improvements in the changing world in many areas.
 Using this face recognition system we can make the process of attendace posting system easy.
-The drawback with Manual attendace posting system is it consumes more time when a large group of people present.
-Hence the attendance posting through Face Recognition will address this problem.
+## Draw backs with Manual attendace Posting:
+--> Time consuming
+--> It can be easy to accidentally switch details and end up with false entry of data or in hand written briefings --> It takes more physical and mental effort to keep track of paper documents, to find information and to keep details correct
+--> Lack of security
+## Draw backs with

                                                                                                                                                                                  ## Approach
 ### Step 1
 Collecting all details of the people and updating in the database.
 For this purpose Sqlite is used.